nlu6/CS-305/README.md

 If a player lands on an unowned property, they may purchase it from the bank and they receive the deed.
 And so on...

+##### Trevor's Contribution
+I will type up a more comprehensive and detailed document than the one above that covers all of the game's rules to make it clear how to play a traditional game of Monopoly.

 This repository uses the MIT license.